This is the seventh year of the R100 charity event

 Starting at the Broughton Arms, Rode Heath and finishing at The Puss in Boots, Macclesfield

-We are supporting one local charity with a target of £50 per entry Participants require a minimum £15 donation to join the event
+We are supporting The Petty Pool Trust with a target of £50 per entry

 Format of the event